-This model of operation was created for two reasons: the first is that design for social impact was why tUX was established in the first place: to provide meaning to our creative & strategic outlets; in that the time we spend as a company, at work and away from family should make a difference in our lives and in the lives of others around us.
+This model of operation was created for two reasons: the first is that design for social impact is our founding mandate to provide meaning to our creative & strategic outlets.
+The time we spend as a company, at work and away from family should make a difference in our lives and in the lives of others around us.
 It should be worth it for the greater good.
 We were ‘a collective of makers focussed on social impact’.
 And that resonated.

 The second reason for this model of operation was out of practicality.
 At its inception we recognized tUX would not survive as a simple “User Experience Design Agency”.
 The core of our business stood on the tenet of innovation in our attitudes towards work, our happiness, our studio environment, and of the companies that work with us.
 A traditional attempt at starting another design agency would be folly— and downright boring.

 By January 2015, we’d reached a point where the hierarchy of business design operations at our studio superseded UX/UI consulting.
 The core value we provided was strategic road-mapping, followed by execution in design.

 It’s often difficult to sell strategy.
 So we didn’t sell strategy.
 We didn’t even sell design.

 We sold a commitment to the growth of business goals, combined with our passion for social impact.
 We sold education and workshops, and through these strategic consulting.
 Only then did we provide design as an enabler for the fruition of a companies business goals.

 Beginning this new year, tUX. will serve this hierarchy of needs as an evolved entity: Design Cofounders.
 And we’ll do this through DC Education, the DC studio, and our community driven initiative DMC: Design Makes Change.

 tailoredUX Inc. was preparing for an unknown 2014.
 With full confidence, enthusiasm, and risk…